japila-books/spark-sql-internals/docs/spark-sql-Analyzer-FindDataSourceTable.md

   table: CatalogTable): LogicalPlan
 ----

-`readDataSourceTable` requests the <<sparkSession, SparkSession>> for link:SessionState.md#catalog[SessionCatalog].
+`readDataSourceTable` requests the <<sparkSession, SparkSession>> for SessionState.md#catalog[SessionCatalog].

-`readDataSourceTable` requests the `SessionCatalog` for the link:spark-sql-SessionCatalog.adoc#getCachedPlan[cached logical plan] for the input link:spark-sql-CatalogTable.adoc[CatalogTable].
+`readDataSourceTable` requests the `SessionCatalog` for the spark-sql-SessionCatalog.md#getCachedPlan[cached logical plan] for the input spark-sql-CatalogTable.md[CatalogTable].

-If not available, `readDataSourceTable` creates a new link:spark-sql-DataSource.adoc[DataSource] for the link:spark-sql-CatalogTable.adoc#provider[provider] (of the input `CatalogTable`) with the extra `path` option (based on the `locationUri` of the link:spark-sql-CatalogTable.adoc#storage[storage] of the input `CatalogTable`). `readDataSourceTable` requests the `DataSource` to link:spark-sql-DataSource.adoc#resolveRelation[resolve the relation and create a corresponding BaseRelation] that is then used to create a link:spark-sql-LogicalPlan-LogicalRelation.adoc#apply[LogicalRelation] with the input link:spark-sql-CatalogTable.adoc[CatalogTable].
+If not available, `readDataSourceTable` creates a new spark-sql-DataSource.md[DataSource] for the spark-sql-CatalogTable.md#provider[provider] (of the input `CatalogTable`) with the extra `path` option (based on the `locationUri` of the spark-sql-CatalogTable.md#storage[storage] of the input `CatalogTable`). `readDataSourceTable` requests the `DataSource` to spark-sql-DataSource.md#resolveRelation[resolve the relation and create a corresponding BaseRelation] that is then used to create a spark-sql-LogicalPlan-LogicalRelation.md#apply[LogicalRelation] with the input spark-sql-CatalogTable.md[CatalogTable].

 NOTE: `readDataSourceTable` is used when `FindDataSourceTable` is requested to <<apply, resolve an UnresolvedCatalogRelation in a logical plan>> (for data source tables).